ibm-cloud-docs/codeengine/mem-cpu-combo.md

 | 8 vCPU 16 GB | 8 vCPU 32 GB |  |
 {: caption="Table 1.
 Valid vCPU and memory combinations" caption-side="top"}

-Your apps and jobs might be using other memory and CPU combinations.
+Your existing apps and jobs might be using other memory and CPU combinations.
 However, these other combinations are not valid and soon only the valid combinations will be supported.
 {: important}